vuejs/test-utils-docs/src/guide/migration.md

 ### `shallowMount` and `renderDefaultStubSlot`

 `shallowMount` is intended to stub out any custom components.
 While this was the case in Vue Test Utils v1, stubbed components would still render their default `<slot />`.
 While this was unintended, some users came to enjoy this feature.
 This behavior is corrected in v2 - the slot content for a stubbed component is not rendered.
-If you prefer the old behavior, it is still available via globally via `config`.

 Given this code: